Le Répertoire de la cuisine: History

 Louis Saulnier, a follower of Auguste Escoffier, wrote the Répertoire as a guide to Escoffier's Le Guide culinaire.
 It is a standard reference for classical French haute cuisine and has been translated into English and Spanish.

 Its first edition was published in 1914 by the Maison Allard in London and its 32nd in 1976 by Flammarion.
 Saulnier was a chef entremetier and the secretary of the Union des Cuisiniers, Pâtissiers et Glaciers Français de Londres; Gringoire (a pseudonym for Victor Thomas) was a writer and the editor in chief of Le Carnet d'Épicure (1911-1914), a gastronomic monthly in London under the auspices of Escoffier.

 The first English translation was by Édouard Brunet in 1924; the 15th English edition was published in London in 1979.
 The 1976 American edition has an introduction by Jacques Pépin.

 Format

 The style of Le Répertoire is highly condensed, even in comparison with the brevity of its inspiration; it is a sort of aide-memoire for combinations of base ingredient, sauce, and garnish, a codification of conventional or standard names for the combinations used in classical cooking.
+It follows the structure of Escoffier's original to simplify cross-referencing.

 The recipes provided are little more than simple descriptions of dishes, and assume a great deal of background knowledge, saying nothing about cooking techniques, timings, or proportions.

-It follows the structure of Escoffier's original to simplify cross-referencing.

 For example, this is the complete recipe for Poulet sauté Bonne-Femme (in the section on poulet sauté):

 Sauter.
 Déglacer vin blanc et jus lié.
 Garnir lardons, petits oignons, pommes cocotte.

 Sauter.
 Deglaze with white wine and thickened juices.
 Garnish with lardons, small onions, and cocotte potatoes (olive-sized, blanched and browned in clarified butter).